jedgentry/Parlay/docs/index.rst

 .. _tutorials:

 Tutorials
 ---------
-The tutorial documents will walk you through the basics of the Parlay system.
+These tutorials will walk you through the basics of the Parlay system.

 .. toctree::
     :maxdepth: 1